 In the Czech Republic, the Ministry of Environment (MoE) is the competent authority handling the notification and regulation of agricultural biotechnology use in the Czech Republic.
-MoE cooperates with the Ministry of Health (MoH) regarding potential risks to human health.
+The MoE cooperates with the Ministry of Health (MoH) regarding potential risks to human health.
+The MoE also serves as a national focal point for the Cartagena Protocol on Biosafety as well as for the Biosafety Clearing-House.

 The Ministry of Agriculture (MoA) is responsible for animal health, crops, feeds, and agricultural risks associated with biotechnology.
-The MoE and MoA are advised by the Czech Commission for the use of Genetically Modified Organisms and Products (CzC GMO), an expert advisory body consisting of scientists, representatives from administrative authorities and non-governmental organizations.
+The MoE and MoA are advised by the Czech Commission for the use of Genetically Modified Organisms and Products (CzC GMO, website available only in Czech language), an expert advisory body consisting of scientists, representatives from administrative authorities and non-governmental organizations.
 The chair and the members of the Commission are nominated and designated by the MoE after consulting the MoH and MoA.
 The members are professionals from such organizations as the Academy of Sciences, universities and research institutes.
-The activities of the CzC GMO cover the risk assessment of contained use, deliberate release into the environment and placing on the market of living modified organisms (LMOs), and products containing or consisting of GE traits, to included such traits in export and import.
+The activities of the CzC GMO cover the risk assessment of contained use, deliberate release into the environment and placing on the market of living modified organisms (LMOs), and products containing or consisting of GE traits, to include such traits in export and import.

-The Czech Environmental Inspectorate is the Competent Authority with regards to governmental supervision of bioengineered events, cooperating with other governmental supervising bodies to complete this task.
-The MoA is the Competent Authority in reference to food and feed enhanced through biotechnology and on rules for co-existence.
+The Czech Environmental Inspectorate (website available only in Czech language) is the Competent Authority with regards to governmental supervision of bioengineered events, cooperating with other governmental supervising bodies to complete this task.
+The MoA is the Competent Authority for food and feed enhanced through biotechnology and for rules for co-existence.

-The Scientific Committee on Genetically Modified Food and Feed (SCGMFF) was established in 2006 by the MoA to elaborate scientific opinions to all the applications submitted for new GE food and feed in the EU and to review how the European Food Safety Authority (EFSA) deals with Member States comments to these applications.
-The SCGMFF is an independent body, whose members are Czech experts on risk assessment, especially from the human and animal health point of view.
+The Scientific Committee on Genetically Modified Food and Feed (SCGMFF, website available only in Czech language) was established in 2006 by the MoA to elaborate scientific opinions to all the applications submitted for new GE food and feed in the EU and to review how the European Food Safety Authority (EFSA) deals with Member States comments to these applications.
+The SCGMFF is an independent body, whose members are Czech experts on risk assessment, especially from the human and animal health disciplines.
 The SCGMFF closely cooperates with the CzC GMO.

 Political factors that may influence regulatory decisions are mostly tied to local political fights between parties forming the coalition.
-Also, new ministers tend to take more neutral position.
-However, the CzC GMO keeps a stable, scientifically based position and rational approach.
+Also, new ministers tend to take a more neutral position.
+However, the $C{zC}$ GMO keeps a stable, scientifically based position and rational approach.